sylk80/tictactoe_team/docs/BACKLOG.md

 ### User acceptance test 2.2 - Horizontal winning condition

-:heavy_plus_sign: Given Player O has placed their mark
+Given Player O has placed their mark

-:construction: When the O marks fulfil a horizontal winning condition
+When the O marks fulfil a horizontal winning condition

-:heavy_exclamation_mark: Then the game ends and the results are printed
+Then the game ends and the results are printed

 #### Unit tests

-:heavy_exclamation_mark: Then Player O has 3 O marks in the first row
+Then Player O has 3 O marks in the first row

-:heavy_exclamation_mark: Then Player O has 3 O marks in the second row
+Then Player O has 3 O marks in the second row

-:heavy_exclamation_mark: Then Player O has 3 O marks in the third row
+Then Player O has 3 O marks in the third row

-:heavy_exclamation_mark: Then the "PLAYER O WON!" message is printed
+Then the "PLAYER O WON!" message is printed

-:heavy_exclamation_mark: Then the game ends
+Then the game ends

 #### Tech debt